lHumaNl/PyHeapDumper/README.md

 - **`collect_heap_metadata(file_name: str) -> str`**:
   This method collects metadata for all objects currently in memory, including additional code objects.
 It then saves the heap dump to the specified `file_name`.
-It returns a message indicating the success or failure of the dump process.
+It returns a string message indicating the success or Exception with fail message and traceback.

 - **Private methods**:
     - `__safe_getattr`: Safely retrieve an attribute from an object.